Stiles Cove Path

 • The trail is 15.1 km in length.

-• Don’t park at either trailhead, check the map for designated parking areas.
+• Check the map for designated parking areas.

 • There is easy access to Shoe Cove from Diamonds Road.